 Due to severe shortages of basic components I am not accepting orders for any standard handgun calibers at this time.
-Due to rapid increase in panic buying and hording of components in just a matter of days my suppliers are now reaching critically low shortages of components used for the production of handgun ammunition.
 I apologize for the inconvenience.

 Hi- My name is Jimmy and I am the owner of Custom Ammunition, LLC.
 I am a passionate conservationist and shooting enthusiast with a lifetime of wilderness adventure experiences, as well as over four decades of shotgun and center-fire firearms experience.